 A trafficked person may be claiming asylum for reasons which do not directly relate to their trafficking experiences, e.g. where they have been trafficked after escaping their country.
 As an example, many migrants passing through Libya on their migration journey may end up in slavery there before escaping and travelling to the UK.
 The fact that they’ve been trafficked or subjected to modern slavery in Libya may be incidental to the reason they left their country in the first place.

-Often though, the trafficking events are directly linked to the trafficked person’s fear of return, e.g. due to:
+Often though, the trafficking events will be directly linked to the trafficked person’s fear of return, for example due to:

 Fear of harm from traffickers: Where a victim has escaped their situation of exploitation, they will often fear that their traffickers/employers will take action against them or their family in their country of origin.
 Often it involves the non-payment of a debt by the client.
 Even those who have been exploited for many years may be led to believe they still owe money to their trafficker.

-Risk of re-trafficking: Many clients may face a risk of being re-trafficking exploited again on return to their country, particularly where they are returning to the same life that led them to be trafficked in the first place.
-As put in the Country Guidelines case of HD (Trafficked women) Nigeria.
+Risk of re-trafficking: Many clients may face a risk of being re-trafficking or otherwise exploited again on return to their country, particularly where they are returning to the same life that led them to be trafficked in the first place.
+As stated by the Upper Tribunal in the Country Guidelines case of HD (Trafficked women) Nigeria.

 ‘The fact that a woman was previously trafficked is likely to mean that she was then identified by the traffickers as someone disclosing characteristics of vulnerability such as to give rise to a real risk of being trafficked.
 On returning to Nigeria, it is probable that those characteristics of vulnerability will be enhanced further in the absence of factors that suggest otherwise’.

-Don’t forget too, the very important principle at para 339K of the Immigration Rules that,
+Don’t forget the very important principle at para 339K of the Immigration Rules that,

 ‘The fact that a person has already been subject to persecution or serious harm, or to direct threats of such persecution or such harm, will be regarded as a serious indication of the person’s well-founded fear of persecution or real risk of suffering serious harm, unless there are good reasons to consider that such persecution or serious harm will not be repeated.’